webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 ### Setting Up Node.js on Your Local PC

-If you haven't installed Node.js on your local PC, follow these steps:
+If you haven't installed Node.js on your local PC, please complete the installation of Node.js.

-1. Visit the [Node.js official website](https://nodejs.org/) and download the installer for your operating system.
-2. Run the downloaded installer and follow the prompts to complete the installation of Node.js.
-3. Once installed, verify the installation by running `node -v` in your command line or terminal.
+Once installed, verify the installation by running `node -v` in your command line or terminal.
 This will display the installed version of Node.js.

 ### Installing the webOS OSE CLI